dapperlabs/dapper-wallet-support/DAPPER_GETTING_STARTED.md

 ### TOKEN Support

-Here's a list of all the tokens currently supported by the Dapper wallet. https://github.com/dapperlabs/dapper-api/wiki/Tokens
+Here's a list of all the tokens currently supported by the Dapper wallet.<br/>
+https://github.com/dapperlabs/dapper-api/wiki/Tokens